"Abandon all hope, ye who enter here."

 'That'll be an ecclesiastical matter!'

-priesthood as a powerful instrument of domination and oppression until they were finally accepted as an integral part of the doctrine of the church.
+powerful instrument of domination and oppression until they were finally accepted as an integral part of the doctrine of the church.
 Although it has been my object to treat the subject generally, i have taken for the title of this Essay a special case, that of St. Patrick’s Purgatory because it is the most remarkable of all the purgatory legends and it is the only one that remains in force to the present day.
 Unhappy Ireland has suffered more perhaps than any other country from the religious system just mentioned.
 Romanism has been there for centuries a religion of sedition and we may there contemplate in as great a degree as modern laws and the condition of modern society will permit the social evils which accompanied it in the middle ages.
 We see there a Catholic priesthood using the grossest means and practising the most vulgar deceptions to keep in ignorance the miserable population’.

 Still going strong